Wagner Group: Full-scale invasion of Ukraine since 2022

 In mid-January 2023, the Wagner Group captured the salt mine town of Soledar after heavy fighting.
 During the battle, Wagner reportedly surrounded Ukrainian troops in the center of the town.
-Hundreds of both Russian and Ukrainian troops were killed in the battle for Soledar.
+Hundreds of Russian and Ukrainian troops were killed in the Battle of Soledar.
 Several days later, Wagner captured Klishchiivka, south of Bakhmut, after which they continued advancing west of the settlement.

 A US estimate mid-February 2023, put the number of Wagner PMC casualties in the invasion at about 30,000, of which about 9,000 killed.
-The US estimated that half of those deaths occurred since the middle of December, with 90 percent of Wagner fighters which had been killed since December being convicts.
-Concurrently, the UK Ministry of Defence estimated that convicts recruited by Wagner had experienced a casualty rate of up to 50 percent.
+The US estimated that half of those deaths had occurred in fighting for Bakhmut since the middle of December, with 90 percent of Wagner fighters which had been killed since December being convicts.